- Zwei: The Arges Adventure

 The genre term “dungeon crawler” comes from a specific kind of RPGs which involves, suitably enough, crawling dungeons.
 They typically tend to be dank games, because what does a dungeon suggest, if not dankness?
 So it’s a rare game that takes the fundamentals of the genre and does something much brighter with it.
 Such games are the Zwei!! series, from Falcom.
 The name – German for “two” – comes from there being two playable characters, which can be switched between at any time.
 (Oddly, there is no multiplayer option.)
-The exclamation points are for emphasis, as if the title is to be shouted, highlighting that these are fun, silly little games.
+The exclamation points in the Japanese titles are for emphasis, as if the title is to be shouted, highlighting that these are fun, silly little games.

 Zwei!! takes place in the world of Granvallen, a series of land masses floating high in the sky.
 Pipiro and Pokkle are two kids living in the village of Puck, locating on the continent of Arges.
 As the story begins, a masked man has broken into the village shrine and steals six Goddess statues.
 Although his purpose in initially shrouded in mystery, this figure ultimately intends to resurrect the dark lord Vesper, who had been previously defeated centuries ago.
 Pipiro and Pokkle decide to take up arms and explore the dungeons of the continent, recovering the statues and saving the world.

-The entire adventure never leaves the land of Arshes, which consists of Puck Village and seven other major locales.
+The entire adventure never leaves the land of Arges, which consists of Puck Village and seven other major locales.
 However, each location consists of several maze-like dungeons.
 These are indicated with a suggested experience level, however, you can always enter underleveled (though isn’t advised), and some can be skipped.
 However, higher level dungeons require items that can only be found by exploring lower level areas, requiring you to double back to prior areas, so ultimately it’s still fairly linear.
 There are regular rest spots where you can recharge your health and save your game.

-Zwei!!‘s most innovative aspect lies in its experience system.
+Zwei‘s most innovative aspect lies in its experience system.
 Most fallen enemies will drop an assortment of food items – these not only restore health, but consuming them is the only way to gain experience points.
 If you manage to collect 10 of a certain item, they can be exchanged back in the village for another single higher level item.
 This will grant both more health and experience (by a factor of 1.5x) than if you had consumed 10 of the lesser items separately.
 This encourages you to minimize damage and squirrel away as many food items as possible for when you return to the village, since it will let you upgrade your characters faster.

 As usual for Falcom games, the soundtrack is fantastic.
-A far cry from the rock driven tracks of Ys, Zwei!!‘s music is instead very calming, with its main overworld theme played on acoustic guitar and flutes.
+A far cry from the rock driven tracks of Ys, Zwei‘s music is instead very calming, with its main overworld theme played on acoustic guitar and flutes.
 Much of it is reminiscent of Yasunori Mitsuda’s work on Chrono Cross, which is a compliment of the highest order.

-And despite the high quality of the graphics, the level designs do get repetitive.
+And despite the high quality of the graphics, the level designs do get really repetitive.
 The towns and the entrances are drawn in extravagant detail, but once you get into the dungeons, they consist of the same tilesets over and over.
-The levels aren’t randomly generated, but it feels like they are.
+The levels aren’t randomly generated, but certainly it feels like they are.
 You bounce back and forth between the areas, usually every few dungeons, so you never have to spend too long in one area at a time, but other than the occasional boss battle, there’s not much to break up the monotony.
 Still, the dungeons are rarely very long, so it’s easily consumable in small bites.

-From the perspective of an expert dungeon crawler fan, Zwei!! might seem shallow.
+From the perspective of an expert dungeon crawler fan, Zwei might seem shallow.
 Even admiring it for its cuteness and personality, there’s not really enough substance to keep it going through all 50-or-so levels, unless the completionist in you really wants to fill out the game’s database, and the fighting isn’t all that satisfying.
 It’s still worth playing though, at least to admire how good it looks and to laugh at the silly characters, and the soundtrack album is required listening for any video game music fan.

 Included with the Windows version are some desktop accessories.
 Most of these are standard calendars, clock, and calculator applications, but there’s also a Pet Monitor, a simple adventure game that works in tandem with your pet from the main game.
 Though you can make choices at certain intervals, it can also play by itself.
 As you progress, the pet can grow stronger and find new items to help you out.
-Unfortunately, the game currently has problems running on any operating system past Windows XP.

 The PlayStation 2 version, ported and published by Taito, is a very good port, surprising considering the middling quality of other PC-to-PS2 Falcom games like Ys I & II Eternal and VM Japan.
 The visuals aren’t as nice due to television interlacing, but otherwise have been translated perfectly.
 The only real change is that some of the optional dungeons towards the end of the game have become mandatory, though they have been rebalanced to be slightly easier.
 The typing minigame, as well as the desktop accessories, are also gone.

 The PSP version was released in 2009, eight years after the original, presumably due to Falcom’s success on the platform with their other ports like Sora no Kiseki / Trails in the Sky.
-The PSP resolution can’t quite handle the original graphics (480×272 of the PSP versus 640×480 of SVGA), so the graphics have lost some of their detail, and they’re not nearly as sharp.
+The PSP resolution can’t quite handle the original graphics (480×272 of the PSP versus 640×480 of the SVGA Japanese Windows), so the graphics have lost some of their detail, and they’re not nearly as sharp.
 However, the playing field has been zoomed out, and the view adapted for widescreen.
 Outside of some brief loading times, it also runs very well.